safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 Note: If you have *already created an FME Server backup* you can use this existing .fsconfig file and continue to Step 2.

-Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser, and log in using the username and password *admin*.
+Open the FME Server web interface, either through the Web Interface option on the Windows Start Menu or directly in your web browser, and log in using the username and password *admin*.

-Find **Backup & Restore** in left sidebar, under the Admin heading in the FME Server Web User Interface, and click to open this page.
+Find **Backup & Restore** in left sidebar, under the Admin heading in the FME Server web interface, and click to open this page.

 Select *Download* to save a backup file of FME Server - this can be thought of as a "snapshot".
 It will take a short time to run processes in the background to compile the FME Server backup, and once this is complete it will automatically save to your local downloads folder.